Why Irish St Patrick's Day lovers hate American St Patty's Day: The reasons why Paddy's Day in America can be the worst

 These things have a bewilderingly large market share, and it leads to the question of who is buying them?
 Can the buyers all be Irish?
 Or is it possible that anti-Irish stereotypes are much more profitable than the heritage they exploit?

 Alarmingly, some outlets are moving on from cultural insensitivity to rape culture now.
-Making light of Donald Trump’s horrendous admission of sexual assault Spencer’s came under fire this week for selling a T-shirt that bluntly referenced it.
+Making light of Donald Trump’s horrendous admission of sexual assault Spencer’s came under fire last year for selling a T-shirt that bluntly referenced it.

 “In case anyone still needed a reason to never walk into a Spencer’s again, this is proudly being displayed in the front of their PDX store,” writer Mary Numair writes.
 “Way to normalize sexual assault.”